matthistuff/kepuber/README.md

 If omitting the `-d` flag, kepuber will output files to the same directory as its input.

 ## Cavecats
-Currently the pipeline is limited in what it can do.
-It is very picky about how epubs should be structured.
-It will fail on epubs that have a different structure than a `mimetype` file, a `META-INF` directory and a `OEBPS` directory.
-This will change in the future.

 Currently the only officially supported operating system is MacOS. *nixes should work but currently I do not test them.

 DRM removal will not and can't be part of this software.